How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 Modernizing Ubiquiti UniFi: Elevating Security With SecureW2 Cloud RADIUS

 Unlike traditional RADIUS setups, Cloud RADIUS reduces risks from legacy methods by replacing passwords with digital certificates.
-Certificates verify both user and device context in real time, aligning with Zero Trust Network Security principles.
+Certificates verify both user and device context in real time, aligning with Zero Trust Network Security and continuous-trust principles.
 This passwordless framework eliminates reliance on LDAP/AD servers and supports direct integration with Azure AD (Microsoft Entra ID), Okta, and Google Workspace, integrating with existing policies for secure authentication.

-SecureW2 Cloud RADIUS delivers more secure, efficient, and user-friendly network access, addressing the challenges of modern security without the overhead of on-premises infrastructure.
+Cloud RADIUS delivers more secure, efficient, and user-friendly network access, addressing the challenges of modern security without the overhead of on-premises infrastructure.

 Ready to eliminate passwords and modernize your Ubiquiti UniFi RADIUS server and other aspects of network security?
 Request a demo today to see how passwordless solutions from SecureW2 can transform your network authentication.